janovogt/Theoretische-Biologie-visualisiert/README.md

 # theoretische-biologie-visualisiert

-This repository contains the source code for the animations in the video-series "Theoretische Biologie Visualisiert" produced as part of the "Förderprogramm 2024: Digitale Medien in Forschung, Lehre und Studium" at Humboldt Universität zu Berlin.
+This repository contains the source code for the animations in the video-series "Theoretische Biologie visualisiert" produced as part of the "Förderprogramm 2024: Digitale Medien in Forschung, Lehre und Studium" at Humboldt Universität zu Berlin.

 # Requirements